michaelwagstaff/periodic-articles/README.md

 ## License

-This project is licensed under creative commons so feel free to use it for your projects, provided you provide attribution.
+This project is licensed under creative commons so feel free to use it for your projects, provided you include attribution.
 If you do use this, I would appreciate you encouraging users to contribute if possible.

 ## Future Additions